Integrations/Browser Use

 Prompt injection via web pages

-Malicious web content instructs the browser agent to perform actions the user never requested -- hidden text on a page can redirect the agent's behavior.
+Malicious web content instructs the browser agent to perform actions the user did not request: hidden text on a page can redirect the agent's behavior.

 1. Install

 Browser Use's Controller pattern lets you define custom actions.
-Wrap each action with veto.guard() to enforce policies before the browser acts.
+Put Veto on each governed action with veto.guard() to enforce policies before the browser acts.

 from browser_use import Agent, Controller